seanmavley/unifi-guest-bundle-check/README.md

 ## Why

-Ever since I started running a small neighborhood WiFi hotspot thing, the most requested feature is the ability for the users to check how much data they have left per their voucher.

-Unifi happily doesn't have that feature in-built to the Unifi Controller.
-As to why not, is a 2,392 paged-book on its own.
-We'll skip that for now.

-Since I couldn't be the one to always update users of the WiFi all the time with how much data they have left (which I think they have the right to know), I had to get out of the picture, and let the Users do it themselves.
+Users of our wifi network needed a way to check the validity, data remaining and expiry of their vouchers on their own.
+Worked on this project to get that done.

+Not interested in customers knocking my door at 2 am just to ask how much data left in their 100mb package.

 ## How

 The Unifi Controller comes with an API.
-Delian, beautifully also has this project https://github.com/delian/node-unifiapi which is node-based and exposes the Unifi API for consumption.
+Delian, beautifully also has this project https://github.com/delian/node-unifiapi which is node-based and exposes an API for consuming Unifi Controller's API.

 I just query for a list of guests, the return the object with a matching voucher as the requested.